Nicotiana glauca: Distribution

 It is originally native to South America (including Colombia, Argentina, Chile, Paraguay, Uruguay, Brazil, Venezuela, Bolivia, Peru, and Ecuador), but has been naturalized globally.
 It is found in Australia, warmer parts of Europe, temperate Asia, Canarian Archipelago, New Zealand, the United States, Mexico, Hawaii, and Sub-Saharan Africa (including Kenya and Tanzania, where it is invasive, as well as Uganda).

 Vacant lot in Los Angeles with Nicotiana glauca plants.

 It grows in a wide variety of open and disturbed habitats including lakeshores and roadsides, but is mainly a problem in relatively dry areas.
+In California, it is described as growing especially in disturbed areas and along stream beds; it is believed to have been introduced to the region by Spanish missionaries from South America either via imported grain or deliberately as a source of smoking tobacco.

 Names

 The plant is commonly known in English as tree tobacco, Brazilian tree tobacco, shrub tobacco, wild tobacco, tobacco tree, tobacco bush, tobacco plant, and mustard tree.

 In Spanish and throughout Latin America, it is known by many names, including tabaco moro ("Moorish tobacco"), palancho, and palán palán.

 Its botanical name, Nicotiana glauca, was given to it in 1828 by Robert Graham.
 The genus is named after Jean Nicot (c.
 1530 – 1604), a French ambassador to Portugal, who sent tobacco seeds and powdered leaves from Lisbon to France.
+Glauca is derived from Greek, meaning "bluish-gray" and refers to the color of its leaves.